National Finals - Essay Writing

-- A 1st rank winner at the National Finals of the North South Foundation senior essay writing bee is not eligible for competing in this and future North South Foundation spelling contests.
+- A 1st rank winner at the National Finals of the North South Foundation Senior Essay Writing contest is not eligible for competing in future essay contests conducted by the Foundation.

-- The essay must be an original composition written by the entrant, onsite (i.e., in the Contest Room), and must be written in English.
+- The essay must be an original composition written (typed-in) by the contestant using the ONLINE editor and must be written in English.

-- An essay submitted by any contestant will not be returned under any circumstances.
-NSF shall reserve the right to publish the essay, name, school and photo of any participant in any manner it deems fit.
+- An essay submitted will not be returned under any circumstances.
+NorthSouth shall reserve the right to publish the essay, name, school and photo of any participant in any manner it deems fit..

 - Each essay will be graded by a minimum of three judges and the average of the judges scores will be used for ranking.
 The decisions of the judges are final.

-- The First, Second and Third place winners are decided based on the average of the three judges scores.
+- The first, second and third place winners and the 4th and the 5th ranks will announced.
 The first place winner shall be ahead by at least 0.01 point to be declared as the champion.